 - There’s plenty of great music out there right now, as always.

-- I usually like to cover a band’s peak period, rather than their entire discography, as I’d rather cover something else I enjoy rather than slog through dull post-peak releases.
+- I often prefer to write about an act’s peak period, rather than their entire discography, as I’d rather cover something else I enjoy rather than slog through dull post-peak releases.
 If you think I’ve missed a key album, please let me know.

 - What usually impresses me is creativity.
 When music feels like product, it’s usually a bad sign.

 - I don’t think there are objective standards for judging popular music.
-If you go down that road, you end up solely basing admiration on a criteria like professional slickness (Celine Dion) or instrumental virtuosity (Dream Theater), and it’s not a good measure of quality.
+If you go down that road, you end up solely basing admiration on an arbitrary criteria like professional slickness (Celine Dion) or instrumental virtuosity (Dream Theater).

 - I enjoy other music like jazz and classical, but they’re outside my scope of knowledge and outside the scope of this site.